• Recipes

 • Add the potatoes, carrots, and shirataki noodles to the pot.

-• Add sugar and mirin.
+• Add sugar and mix gently.
+Turn the heat to low.

-• Make a lid using aluminum foil with little holes using a fork and place on top.*4 Simmer on medium-low heat for 10 -12 minutes, or until the vegetables are cooked.
+• Make a lid using aluminum foil with little holes using a fork and place on top.*2 Simmer on medium-low heat for 10 -12 minutes, or until the vegetables are cooked.
 While cooking, ingredients are absorbing the seasoning so do not stir them.

 • Open the lid and add snow peas and cook about 1 - 2 minutes with the same low heat.
 Check the vegetables to see if they are cooked well.